nikolasbtks/CLI-Application/README.md

 ## A functional Command-Line Application written in Rust!

-This application executes basic CLI commands including cat (for displaying file contents), clear (for clearing the terminal screen), echo (for displaying a line of text), help ( for displaying command descriptions), ls (for listing directory contents), mkdir (for creating directories) and pwd (for diplaying the current path directory).
+This application executes basic CLI commands including cat (for displaying file contents), clear (for clearing the terminal screen), echo (for displaying a line of text), help ( for displaying command descriptions), ls (for listing directory contents), mkdir (for creating directories) and pwd (for displaying the current path directory).

 * The entire part was built with Rust.
 Every command has a separate library, and every command library links with one library called libs.rs.
 This lib.rs is executed in the main function main.rs.